-1. The European industrialisation in the 19th century created suddenly manifold risks that did not exist before, mainly in relation to machinery.
+1. The European industrialization in the 19th century created suddenly manifold risks that did not exist before, mainly in relation to machinery.
 Presumably, it was difficult to assess the manifold risks and to cover them with regulation.
-Some states reacted by a smart combination of minimally invasive regulatory measures that led to an efficient outsourcing of damage avoidance.
+Some states reacted by a smart combination of minimally invasive regulatory measures that led to efficient outsourcing of damage avoidance.
 They established public or semi-public insurance companies and obliged the owners of factories to sign contracts with these insurance companies or even to become a member of insurance cooperatives.
-The insurance companies or cooperatives set-up rules mandatory for their clients or members respectively.
+The insurance companies or cooperatives set-up rules are mandatory for their clients or members respectively.

 2. Based on this historic model which still exists today for certain professional activities, one could imagine the following system:

 – Regulation makes liability insurance for risky products mandatory;